FWeinb/CDocParser/README.md

 > Note: Extended annotations can be disabled by using the `@allowExtend` annotation.

+#### `multiple` key

+The `multiple` key is used to determin if this can be used mutliple times per comment.

+> Note: A warning will be emitted if a annotation is used more than once.
+Only the first value is used.

 ## Development

 Use `mocha test` to run the unit tests.

 ## Changelog

+#### 0.5.0

+ * Add `multiple` key, to indicate if a annoation can be used more than once per comment.

 #### 0.4.0